Company limited by guarantee: Characteristics

 In the UK, a company limited by guarantee can distribute its profits to its members, if allowed by its articles of association.
 However, in Australia this is not allowed.

-In many countries, a company limited by guarantee must include the suffix Limited in its name; alongside private companies limited by shares.
+In many countries, a company limited by guarantee must include the suffix Limited in its name, as private companies limited by shares must.

-Until 1981, it was possible in the United Kingdom to form a company limited by guarantee with a share capital, although the number of these companies remaining is very small.
+In the United Kingdom, until December 1980 in England, Wales and Scotland, and until July 1983 in Northern Ireland, it was possible to form a company limited by guarantee with a share capital, although the number of these companies remaining is very small.

 Not-for-profit uses

-Some uses of companies limited by guarantee include clubs and membership organisations, including students' unions, residential property management companies, sports associations, such as the PGA European Tour, co-operatives, other social enterprise, non-governmental organizations and charities (especially larger charities, such as Oxfam), and at least two political parties (the UK Independence Party, Your Party).
+Some uses of companies limited by guarantee include clubs and membership organisations, including students' unions, residential property management companies, sports associations, such as the PGA European Tour, co-operatives, other social enterprise, non-governmental organizations and charities (especially larger charities, such as Oxfam), and at least two political parties (the UK Independence Party, and Your Party).

 The form is also often used by organisations with some kind of national coordinating function.
 Examples in the UK include the domain name registry Nominet UK, England and Wales Cricket Board and IXPs LINX (London Internet Exchange) and LONAP (London Access Point).
 Examples elsewhere include Cricket Australia and the World Wide Fund for Nature Hong Kong.

 In the UK, some quasi-governmental organisations are incorporated as companies limited by guarantee, a government department or minister having ultimate control.
 The Financial Conduct Authority and Network Rail (the railway infrastructure provider) are examples.